cran-task-views/MissingData/MissingData.md

     evaluations with missing outcome data. `r pkg("accelmissing")` provides multiple imputation with the zero-inflated Poisson lognormal model for missing count values in accelerometer data.
+-   *Morphometry*:  `r pkg("LOST")` can be used to simulate missing morphometric data randomly, with taxonomic bias and with anatomical biases.
 -   *Environment*: `r pkg("AeRobiology")` imputes missing data in aerobiological datasets imported from aerobiological public databases.
 -   *Causal inference*: Causal inference with interactive fixed-effect